nicholasg-dev/fixaugment/README.md

 ### 1.1.1

+- Renamed extension to 'fix-sugment-vscode'
-- Modified to be compatible with Windsurf 1.97.0
+- Modified to be compatible with VS Code 1.97.0
 - Updated extension ID and configuration to avoid conflicts
 - Forked from the original Fix Augment extension